 Autosave needs an explicit lifecycle model

-The product must know when a draft is still local, when it has been saved, how sync status is shown, and what happens during conflicts across tabs or devices.
+Draft state has to stay explicit: when it is still local, when it has been saved, how sync status is shown, and what happens during conflicts across tabs or devices.
+Without that model the user either loses input or silently overwrites someone else's edits and finds out too late.

 Errors should stay close to the decision point